COVID-19 Prevention Policy

 Manufacturers, suppliers, and logistics companies are experiencing disruptions to their operations.
 This is likely to have implications for companies around the globe, including our store.

-With many manufacturing and logistics facilities restricted or shut temporarily, we recommend you prepare for delays of up to 1-3 months depending on your country and take that into account before continuing to do orders.
-There are currently some shipping disruptions in certain destination countries, which are the main cause of these delays.
+For all international orders, we recommend that you prepare for +1 month delays depending on your country and take that into account before continuing to place orders.
+There are currently many shipping disruptions in certain destination countries, which are the main cause of these delays.

 Please note that this is not a rule and not all of our orders will be delayed.